Mexican free-tailed bat: Physical description

 Mexican free-tailed bats are typically 9 cm in length and weigh around 7-12 g with females tending to be slightly heavier than males by 1–2 grams for increased fat storage to use during gestation and nursing.

 Their tails are almost half their total length and stretch beyond the uropatagium, giving them the name "free-tailed" bats.
 Their ears are wide, rounded, and large compared to their heads, nearly meeting at the front of the face, but distinctly not joined at the midline and projecting anterodorsally from just before the muzzle to the back of the head.
 They use their large ears to help them find prey using echolocation.
 T. brasiliensis is distinguished among North American Tadarida bats in possessing deep wrinkles on the upper lip and in having a Z-shaped upper third molar, which is used for grinding insects.
 These individuals possess canines which are larger in males than in females.
 The wings are elongated and narrow with pointed tips, making them well-equipped for quick, straight flight patterns.
 Their fur color ranges from dark brown to gray.
 The Mexican free-tailed bat's large feet have distinct long, white bristles.
 These bristles, namely those on digits one and five and the toes, as well as on the edge of the uropatagium, are photoluminescent under ultraviolet light.
-The function of this trait, if any, are unknown.
+The function of this trait, if any, is unknown.